kososwede/ms2/README.md

 # **MS2**
 This is my second milestone project, I have created a memory game that you as a player must turn the cards and try and find the matching pairs before the time runs out.

+## DEPLOYMENT
+***
+I deployed my website and files using GIT and GITHUB hosting.
+GIT is used to push files up to GITHUB where i can store the code for you to see.
+If you want to see the source code you click on the file name ie. index.html or style.css.

+Link to my website:  https://kososwede.github.io/ms2/

 ## HOW TO PLAY
 You start by choosing which category you would like the cards to display.
 You then are presented with a screen that you must click or press whenever you are ready to begin to start